apollographql/apollo-kotlin/docs/source/essentials/mutations.md

 ```

 <h2 id="designing-mutation-results">Designing mutation results</h2>

-When people talk about GraphQL, they often focus on the data fetching side of things, because that's where GraphQL brings the most value.
-Mutations can be pretty nice if done well, but the principles of designing good mutations, and especially good mutation result types, are not yet well-understood in the open source community.
-So when you are working with mutations it might often feel like you need to make a lot of application-specific decisions.

 In GraphQL, mutations can return any type, and that type can be queried just like a regular GraphQL query.
 So the question is - what type should a particular mutation return?